ay1011/deep-reinforcement-learning/p2_Continuous_Control/Report.md

 LR_CRITIC = 1e-3        # learning rate of the critic
 WEIGHT_DECAY = 0.000001 # L2 weight decay
 ```
-The hyperparameters in the neural network architecture (model.py), agent (ddpg_agent) and training (Navigation.ipynb) have not been optimised due to the lack of time and resources.
+The hyperparameters in the neural network architecture (model.py), agent (ddpg_agent) and training (Continuous_Control-v20.ipynb) have not been optimised due to the lack of time and resources.

 #### DDPG agent code
 ```python